Hendratta Ali: Career and research

 She worked as an environmental geologist for pedology and hydrogeology for the Chad-Cameroon Pipeline project and freelanced as a technical translator.
-Her peer-reviewed publications focus on the dissolved inorganic carbon cycling in groundwaters and improving diversity and educational outcomes in the geosciences.
+Ali's work in chemical geology and carbon cycling has provided several insights into environmental understanding.Her peer-reviewed publications focus on the dissolved inorganic carbon cycling in groundwaters and improving diversity and educational outcomes in the geosciences.